kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/Fi0Vkoa8fc4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-## Overcoming Limiting Beliefs
+### How to change limiting beliefs

-- **Step 1: Recognize and Acknowledge**
+- **Step 1: Recognize that you have a belief and that it is limiting**
-    - Identify your limiting beliefs by listening for when you are feeling frustrated or disappointed, you keep making the same mistake over and over, you can’t overcome a challenge, or you say phrases that start with “I can’t”, “I’m not”, “I wish” pause and think about what underlying belief could be causing this situation.
+    - Identify your limiting beliefs by:
+        - Listening for when you are feeling frustrated or disappointed, or you keep making the same mistake over and over, or you can’t overcome a challenge, pause and think about what underlying belief could be causing this situation.
+        - Another option is to listen out for when you say phrases that start with “I can’t”, “I’m not”, “I wish” (or any of the earlier examples of limiting beliefs.
+These are potential limiting beliefs.
          - You might also identify some by noticing times when you talk yourself out of actions that would lead you towards long term goals that are meaningful to you.

 - **Step 2: Seperate "the stories" from "the facts"**
     - Analyze the accuracy of the liming belief by determing source of the limiting belief: